 George R.R.
 Martin (georgerrmartin.com) changed the genre of epic fantasy forever with "A Song of Ice and Fire."
 Anyone who has read the five published volumes knows the feeling: you want more.
 More power struggles between noble houses, more shifting perspectives, more characters whose survival into the next chapter is never certain.
 And we wait—for over a decade—for "The Winds of Winter."

 This article is not a generic list.
-As an author of epic High Fantasy with over 140 characters, parallel storylines, and conflicts spanning multiple realms, I know the books I recommend here not just as a reader.
+As an author of epic High Fantasy with over 140 characters, parallel storylines, and conflicts spanning multiple realms, I know the books recommended here not just as a reader.
 I know them as someone who works in this field and understands the demands of this kind of storytelling.
 What follows are recommendations based on what Game of Thrones fans are actually looking for: complexity, moral gray areas, a vast ensemble cast, and consequences that cannot be undone.

 What Game of Thrones Fans Are Really Looking For